Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Literature Review

+More recently, Besbes and Zeevi \cite{besbes_linear} propose a new dynamic pricing algorithm, in which the seller pretends that the underlying demand function is linear and chooses price to maximize a proxy revenue function based on the estimated linear demand function.
+They show that although the model might be misspecified, one can still achieve a regret of $O^*(n^{-1/2})$.
+Their result is novel and important.
+However, they require a slightly stricter condition on the true underlying demand function than ours.
+Moreover, their model doesn't allow inventory constraints and only considers a discrete time framework.
+As pointed out in \cite{denboer_finite_inventory} and shown in our paper, the presence of inventory constraints and the continuous time framework could bring significant differences to the analysis and performance of pricing algorithms.
+Similar differences also exist between our work and that of Kleinberg and Leighton \cite{kleinberg}.

-Other related literatures that focus on the exploration-exploitation trade-off in sequential optimization under uncertainty are from the study of the multi-armed bandit problem: see Lai and Robbins \cite{lai}, Agrawal \cite{agrawalbandit} and Auer et al \cite{auer} and references therein.
-Although our study shares similarity in ideas with the multi-armed bandit problem, we consider a problem with continuous learning horizon (the time is continuous), continuous learning space (the possible demand function is continuous) and continuous action space (the price set is continuous).
-These features in addition to the presence of inventory constraint make our algorithm and analysis quite different from theirs.
+Other related literature that focus on the exploration-exploitation trade-off in sequential optimization under uncertainty are from the study of the multi-armed bandit problem: see Lai and Robbins \cite{lai}, Agrawal \cite{agrawalbandit}, Auer et al \cite{auer} and references therein.
+Although our study shares similarity in ideas with the multi-armed bandit problem, the problem we consider has a continuous learning horizon (the time is continuous), continuous learning space (the possible demand function is continuous) and continuous action space (the price set is continuous).
+These features with the presence of inventory constraint distinguish our algorithm and analysis from theirs.